Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations: Abstract

 \section{Abstract}

-An important line of research attempts to explain CNN image classifier predictions and intermediate layer representations in terms of human understandable concepts.
-In this work, we expand on previous works in the literature that use annotated concept datasets to extract interpretable feature space directions and propose an unsupervised post-hoc method to extract a disentangling interpretable basis by looking for the rotation of the feature space that explains sparse one-hot thresholded transformed representations of pixel activations.
-We do experimentation with existing popular CNNs and demonstrate the effectiveness of our method in extracting an interpretable basis across network architectures and training datasets.
-We make extensions to the existing basis interpretability metrics found in the literature and show that, intermediate layer representations become more interpretable when transformed to the bases extracted with our method.
-Finally, using the basis interpretability metrics, we compare the bases extracted with our method with the bases derived with a supervised approach and find that, in one aspect, the proposed unsupervised approach has a strength that constitutes a limitation of the supervised one and give potential directions for future research.
+An important line of research attempts to explain CNN image classifier predictions and intermediate layer representations in terms of human-understandable concepts.
+Previous work supports that deep representations are linearly separable with respect to their concept label, implying that the feature space has directions where intermediate representations may be projected onto, to become more understandable.
+These directions are called interpretable, and when considered as a set, they may form an interpretable feature space basis.
+Compared to previous top-down probing approaches which use concept annotations to identify the interpretable directions one at a time, in this work, we take a bottom-up approach, identifying the directions from the structure of the feature space, collectively, without relying on supervision from concept labels.
+Instead, we learn the directions by optimizing for a sparsity property that holds for any interpretable basis.
+We experiment with existing popular CNNs and demonstrate the effectiveness of our method in extracting an interpretable basis across network architectures and training datasets.
+We make extensions to existing basis interpretability metrics and show that intermediate layer representations become more interpretable when transformed with the extracted bases.
+Finally, we compare the bases extracted with our method with the bases derived with supervision and find that, in one aspect, unsupervised basis extraction has a strength that constitutes a limitation of learning the basis with supervision, and we provide potential directions for future research.